aoxrud-ww/web-accessibility-tips/README.md

   - tappable areas should be large enough (at least 32px x 32px)
 - **Keyboard navigation**
   - uses keyboard to navigate the page, mostly through the Tab key
-  - usually navigating between interactive elements like text inputs, buttons, etc...
+  - usually navigating between [interactive elements](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Content_categories#interactive_content) like text inputs, buttons, etc...
 - **Screen reader**
   - assistive technology that reads the page
   - offers a "virtual cursor" where it highlights areas on the page with a virtual cursor
   - navigates page using special keyboard keys

-When building a feature consider how it can be navigated through multiple mediums.
+When building a feature consider how it can be navigated through multiple navigation methods.

 For example: a common pattern is to use the mouse over state to reveal a menu.
 That sort of functionality works well for mouse users, but it's almost inaccessible by touch/keyboard/screen readers.

-## Semantic HTML
+## <a name="semanticHTML"></a>Semantic HTML
-Semantic HTML is the foundation of accessibility in a web application.
+[Semantic HTML](https://developer.mozilla.org/en-US/docs/Glossary/Semantics#semantics_in_html) is the foundation of accessibility in a web application.
 Using the various [HTML elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Element) to reinforce the meaning of information in our websites will often give us accessibility for free.

-### Lists
+### <a name="lists"></a>Lists

 Any time there is content that would benefit from announcing how many items are there, use a list.
 ```html